Kentucky lawmaker accused of sexual assault dies in apparent suicide

-A Kentucky state lawmaker who had denied allegations of sexually assaulting a teenage girl in 2013 died Wednesday in a probable suicide, the county coroner said.
+A Kentucky state representative who had denied allegations of sexually assaulting a teenage girl in 2013 died Wednesday in a probable suicide, the county coroner said.

 Dan Johnson, 57, died of a single gunshot wound in Mount Washington, and authorities found him after he made a post on social media sometime before 6:20 p.m., Bullitt County Coroner Dave Billings said.